 - extremely dense

-While a doctor may separate breast tissue into these four categories, there is no formula that can place a woman in any of them.
+Although a doctor may separate breast tissue into these four categories, there are no set criteria for ranking breast tissue density.

-Typically, the fatty breast tissue will appear dark on an X-ray, and cancerous lesions will appear white.
+Typically, fatty breast tissue will appear dark on an X-ray, while cancerous lesions will appear white.

-However, breast tissue that is very dense will also appear white on the X-ray.
-This similarity in appearance can make identifying potentially cancerous lesions more difficult.
+However, extremely dense breast tissue will also appear as white on the X-ray.
+This similarity in appearance can make it more difficult to identify potentially cancerous lesions.

-It is also possible that a doctor might diagnose a particularly dense area of tissue as a tumor only to find that it is, in fact, an area of increased breast density.
+It is also possible that a doctor might diagnose a particularly dense area of tissue as a tumor, then find in later scans that it is an area with increased density.

-Sometimes, a doctor may recommend an ultrasound.
-Ultrasound uses sound waves and can help a radiologist detect if a lump is solid or fluid-filled.
+For example, they may suggest an ultrasound.
+Ultrasound uses sound waves to create images of the breast and can help a radiologist determine whether a lump is solid or fluid filled.

-Breast tomosynthesis uses 3-D imaging to recreate the breast.
+Breast tomosynthesis is another option.
+It uses 3D imaging to recreate the breast.